Adiabatic flame temperature

 In the study of combustion, the adiabatic flame temperature is the temperature reached by a flame under ideal conditions.
 It is an upper bound of the temperature that is reached in actual processes.

-There are two types adiabatic flame temperature: constant volume and constant pressure, depending on how the process is completed.
+There are two types of adiabatic flame temperature: constant volume and constant pressure, depending on how the process is completed.
 The constant volume adiabatic flame temperature is the temperature that results from a complete combustion process that occurs without any work, heat transfer or changes in kinetic or potential energy.
 Its temperature is higher than in the constant pressure process because no energy is utilized to change the volume of the system (i.e., generate work).